-Go green: While there isn’t an abundance of green space in Florence’s center, the Parco delle Cascine, formerly a hunting ground for the Medici family, provides nearly 400 acres of green space and includes a public swimming pool, the Pavionere, which serves poolside cocktails and dinner in the evenings.
+When you arrive at Florence Santa Maria Novella (SMN) head directly to Parco delle Cascine, formerly a hunting ground for the Medici family, provides nearly 400 acres of green space and includes a public swimming pool, the Pavionere, which serves poolside cocktails and dinner in the evenings.

-Cool off with culture: Along with refreshing marble interiors of church-museums like San Lorenzo Basilica, Santa Maria Novella and Santa Croce, early risers can enjoy the cooler morning air on a walking tour of Florence.
+Cool off with culture: Along with refreshing marble interiors of church-museums like San Lorenzo Basilica, Santa Maria Novella, and Santa Croce, early risers can enjoy the cooler morning air on a walking tour of Florence.
 Get under way before 9 am, as the weather in Tuscany heats up rapidly after sunrise.

 Make it a movie night: Apriti Cinema in the Piazzale degli Uffizi offers open-air movie screenings of some of Italy’s most famous films at 10 pm every night.

 We all scream for ice cream: When in Italy, there’s no such thing as a bad time for ice cream.
-Skip the tourist-trap options and seek out some of the locals’ favourite spots for tasting Florence’s best gelato: My Sugar in San Lorenzo, Triangolo delle Bermuda on Via Nazionale, and La Sorbettiera in Piazza Tasso.
+Skip the tourist-trap options and seek out some of the locals’ favorite spots for tasting Florence’s best gelato: My Sugar in San Lorenzo, Triangolo delle Bermuda on Via Nazionale, and La Sorbettiera in Piazza Tasso.

-Go green: Villa Borghese, the beautiful 80-hectare park surrounding the famous gallery, has long been a favourite spot for locals seeking respite from the weather in July and August.
+Villa Borghese, the beautiful 80-hectare park surrounding the famous gallery, has long been a favourite spot for locals seeking respite from the weather in July and August.
 You can even take a rented rowboat out for an interlude on the lake!